AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 In addition to web browser user interface, Experience Manager supports other clients on desktop.
 They also provide upload experience without the need to go to the web browser.

-* [Adobe Asset Link](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) provides access to assets from AEM in Adobe Photoshop, Illustrator and InDesign desktop applications.
-You can upload the currently open document into AEM directly from Adobe Asset Link UI in these creative applications.
+* [Adobe Asset Link](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) provides access to assets from AEM in Adobe Photoshop, Adobe Illustrator, and Adobe InDesign desktop applications.
+You can upload the currently open document into AEM directly from Adobe Asset Link user interface from within these desktop applications.
 * [Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html) simplifies working with assets on desktop, independent on their file type or native application that handles them.
-It is particularly useful for *uploading files in nested folder hierarchies* from your disk, as browser upload only supports uploading flat file lists.
+It is particularly useful to upload files in nested folder hierarchies from your local file system, as browser upload only supports uploading flat file lists.

 ## Additional processing {#additional-processing}